WebAssembly/reference-types/proposals/reference-types/Overview.md

 * Subtyping `ref <abstype>` < `anyref`

 Questions:

 * Do we need to impose constraints on the order of imports, to stratify section dependencies?
+Should type import and export be separate sections instead?

 * Do we need a nullable `(ref opt $t)` type to allow use with locals etc.?
+Could a `(nullable T)` type constructor work instead?
+  - Unclear how `nullable` constructor would integrate exactly.
+Would it only allow (non-nullable) reference types as argument?
+Does this require a kind system?
+Should `anyref` be different from `(nullable anyref)`, or the latter disallowed?
+What about `anyfunc`?
+  - Semantically, thinking of `(nullable T)` as `T | nullref` could answer these questions, but we cannot support arbitrary unions in Wasm.

 * Should we add `(new)` definitional type to enable Wasm modules to define new types, too?

-* Should we add a `(cast $t)` instruction for down casts?
+* Do `new` definition types and the `WebAssembly.Type` constructor need to take a "comparable" flag controlling whether references to a type can be compared?

 * Should JS API allow specifying subtyping between new types?

-* Should type import and export be separate sections instead?

 ### Down Casts